univention/univention-portal/frontend/README.md

 The container defined in `Dockerfile` as stage `test` does provide the needed environment plus the codebase in order to run the linter and the tests.
-In comparison to the `dev-env` stage above which only provides an environment, this stage does include everything needed already.
+In comparison to the `local-dev-env` stage above which only provides an environment, this stage does include everything needed already.

 Tests (both unit and ui tests) can be run using docker compose: